EXECUTIVE BRIEF

 Assessment: A DoD-led assessment is required through the Defense Industrial Base Cybersecurity Assessment Center (DIBCAC).

 CMMC security requirements apply to prime contractors and their entire supply chain.
 Prime contractors are responsible for ensuring their subcontractors comply through DFARS clauses (most commonly DFARS 252.204-7012).
 Compliance cannot be bypassed if CUI is involved anywhere in the chain.
-Primes may expect subcontractors to meet applicable CMMC levels as part of the contract.
+Primes will expect subcontractors to meet applicable CMMC levels as part of the contract.

 If you’re a subcontractor, you might already be subject to CMMC requirements without realizing it.
 Defense contracts often include boilerplate language that flows down compliance terms.
 Here's why this matters.